What is our cause?

 We hope you will help us get more kids running on a regular basis.
 We want to make running a part of their daily lives.

 Run For the Kids!

-At each location we will be staging a timed one mile race just for kids 10 and under.
-Prizes will be given to all kids who finish and special awards to the boys and girls winners of each age 4 through 10.
-Kids 11-18 are encouraged to run the Road Mile Run/Walk.
+At each location we will be staging a timed one mile race just for kids 13 and under.
+Prizes will be given to all kids who finish and special awards to the boys and girls winners of each age 4 through 13.
+Kids 14+ are encouraged to run the 5K Run/Walk (where available), or run the Double Road Race.
+Our youngest runner so far was 8 year old Lucy Hardy, who ran 1:29:39 in Overland Park, Kansas.
 Get the kids signed up!

 "Lisa is over 40 now and she loves running just as much as ever.
 It starts with the kids.
 Lisa's three kids, my grandkids, are growing up with running and love it.
 We are supporting programs we feel will encourage kids to start running."

 Run for the Kids The Double Road Race Federation is working with local schools and other groups that are promoting running to kids from the ages of 4 to 18.
 It is important to have kids make running part of their daily lives.
 Help us raise funds to help these program reach more kids on a regular basis.
 If you are interested in working with us to promote running to kids, contact Bob Anderson at email@example.com to make a difference.

 One national youth running program we are working with is Just Run.
 If you have a worthy non-profit organization promoting youth running and would like to collaborate, contact us.

 JUST RUN! is a free, multifaceted youth fitness program developed by the Big Sur International Marathon.
 It not only promotes physical activity and the sport of running but good citizenship, healthy eating, and pride in accomplishment.
 Virtual runs across the USA and Europe link points of interest and geographical & historical sites, making it educational as well.